ChoicescriptIDE/main/source/help/topics/project-options.md

 - **Open Folder in Explorer/Finder**: Displays the folder containing a project's .txt files in either Explorer or Finder.
 This is the only way to permanently delete a project folder from within CSIDE.
 To delete the project folder, select it in Explorer/Finder and press DEL (Windows) or CMD-DEL (Mac).

-> **Note**: Deletion of its files does not automatically remove the project listing from within CSIDE.
+> **Note**: Deleting a project does not automatically remove the project listing from within CSIDE.
 After deleting the project from Explorer/Finder, select 'close project' from the project menu to remove its listing from the Scenes & Projects tab.

 - **Show/Hide Project**: Hides or reveals the project's entire scene list, excluding only the project header.
 This reduces clutter while leaving the project open for easy access.
 (N.B.
 Clicking the eye ('toggle visibility') button to the left of the project name also hides/reveals the scene list.)